Tuvstarr's New Crown

 Well, Long-Legged Skutt did not think this to be a very good idea.
 The woods are a dangerous place, he warned Tuvstarr.
 But the little princess was stubborn and she would not listen to him.
 “Take me with you!” she pleaded.
 Finally the moose yielded and let her climb up onto his back.

 So began the journey.
 The moose Long-Legged Skutt let Tuvstarr follow with him into the wild.
-The time had come for little princess to discover the world beyond Dream Castle and come face to face with Life – in all its different shades, friends and foes.
+The time had come for little princess to discover the world beyond Dream Castle and come face to face with Life – with all its different shades, friends and foes.

-The wild spirits were drawn to little Tuvstarr, like moths drawn to light.
+The wild spirits were drawn to Tuvstarr like moths drawn to light.
 The fairies swarmed around her, dancing and flying around in circles, asking questions, pulling at her hair and at her dress, until they finally snatched her golden crown and flew away with it laughing.
 The green-eyed skogsrå, guardian of the woods, was also drawn to little Tuvstarr, and she ran after her, snatching her fine white dress and running away with it, cackling and howling.

 The forest spirits take the princess’s fine things – her crown and white dress.
 The wild strips her of her old identity in the world.
 She is no longer a princess.
-Now she is naked, left with nothing but her golden heart necklace.
+Now she is left wearing nothing but her golden heart necklace.
 The woods are taking her deeper, and deeper, into the wild.

 Have you ever lived outdoors for some time?
 Have you slept in the woods at night?

 The life outdoors shakes you up and changes you inside and out.
 Mother Earth licks your face with her sticky black earth and Brother Wind blows the bejeezus out of you.
-Nature sticks its cold wet nose into everything and the Cold carves you into a new shape as though you were a piece of wood.
+Nature sticks her wet nose into everything and the Cold carves you into a new shape as though you were a piece of wood.
 The Fire warms you, smokes you, and smears your face with soot.
 You are never the same afterwards.

 Just like you might prepare a dish for the oven, the wild prepares you for the life outdoors.
 It toughens you up.
 Your skin grows thicker, your eyes grow sharper and your natural instincts come to life.
 The cold doesn't bother you so much anymore and your appetite changes.